polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

 Pre-requisites: the Hart Software Services (HSS) should be built and loaded to the Icicle Kit before following the debugging steps described below.

-1. Generate a HSS payload containing the mpfs-rpmsg-freertos ELF file.
-Please see the [HSS AMP payloads](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#amp-payloads) documentation section for instructions on how to generate a HSS AMP payload
+1. Generate a HSS payload containing the mpfs-rpmsg-remote or rpmsg-remote-master ELF file.
+Please see the "PolarFire SoC RPMsg on FreeRTOS/Bare Metal documentation" section in the [RPMsg documentation](https://mi-v-ecosystem.github.io/redirects/asymmetric-multiprocessing_rpmsg) for instructions on how to generate a HSS AMP payload

 2. Flash the generated payload in a non-volatile off chip memory such as eMMC or SD-card